Monoclonal Antibody Treatments« Return

 - ER Patients who need to be admitted or require oxygen are not typically candidates for this particular treatment.
 A Monoclonal Antibody Treatment is intended to prevent a hospitalization and/or worsening of symptoms from the virus.

-St. James Urgent Care is currently open from Monday-Friday from 1pm to 9pm and on Saturday and on Sunday from 9am to 5pm.
-Expanded hours will be announced soon.
+St. James Urgent Care is currently open from Monday-Friday from 8am to 8pm and on Saturday and on Sunday from 9am to 5pm.
 Walk-in, phone and virtual visits are offered.
 Patients experiencing COVID-like symptoms are encouraged to call ahead at 225.258.2040.